ManiacalLabs/BiblioPixelAnimations/README.md

 This will clone the latest code from GitHub and install it to your python path.

+## PixelWeb ##

+For information on how to make your animation PixelWeb ready, checkout the PixelWeb wikie: https://github.com/ManiacalLabs/PixelWeb/wiki/Manifests

 ## Submit ##

 To submit, please post to our [forum](http://forum.maniacallabs.com/forumdisplay.php?fid=6).
 We will add them to this repository as we have time.
 Or, if you would like to help, fork this repository, add your animation as a new file under /matrix or /strip and submit a pull request.